Rules and Regulations

 Geneva Summer Schools Regulations

-- Geneva Summer Schools provided by the University of Geneva (hereinafter: the Course or the Courses) include:
+- GSS are provided by the University of Geneva in-person or through on-line teaching platforms

-Description of Geneva Summer Courses is available at the following link: https://www.unige.ch/genevasummerschools/programme/courses
+Description of GSS and the courses are available at the following link: https://www.unige.ch/genevasummerschools/programme/courses

-- Admissions Requirements to the Geneva Summer Schools are the following:
+- Admissions Requirements to the GSS are the following:

-- Language requirement: Applicants must possess a sufficient command of the language of instruction of the Course, demonstrated in their motivation letter, studies and work experience.
+- Language requirement: Applicants must possess a sufficient command of the GSS instruction language to be demonstrated in their motivation letter, and illustrated through studies and professional experience.

 - Studies: Applicants should: